amoldwin/tcav-medical-nlp/tcav_scripts/Readme.md

 The script for running TCAV experiments.

+To simplify the process of running all the experiments, I made "generate_bash_scripts.ipynb" to automatically generate the arguments for "tcav_experiment.py".
+Modify as needed.

 Depending on several parameters, including where you would like to store your files, you can specify the details of your experiment using the following arguments: